5 Things to Know About the iPadOS 14.2 Update

 What’s Next

-Apple is reportedly prepping a milestone iPadOS 14.1 update for release alongside the iPhone 12 series in October.

-iPadOS 14.1 will likely bring bug fixes for some of the initial problems plaguing iPadOS 14.
-We also expect it to have some new features on board.
+There’s a good chance we see another version of iPadOS 14 (iPadOS 14.0.1 or iPadOS 14.1) roll out sooner than iPadOS 14.2 so keep an eye out.

-If you’re feeling leery about making the move to iPadOS 14,0, you might want to wait for iPadOS 14.1 and its batch of bug fixes to arrive.
+If you’re feeling leery about the move to iPadOS 14.0, you might want to wait for the next version of iPadOS 14, and its batch of bug fixes, to arrive.

 Install iPadOS 14 for Better Security